SAS Airbus A330-300 SAS Go, Chicago to Stockholm

 Breakfast shortly before arrival in Stockholm

-The sluggish service continued with collecting the trays.
-When I was finally able to fold up the little table in front of me again, we had almost left continental America and there was only a five-hour flight to Stockholm ahead of us.
-The time to sleep was greatly reduced.
+The slow service continued with the collection of trays.
+By the time I was finally able to fold up the small table in front of me, we had almost left continental America and only had about five hours of flight time to Stockholm ahead of us.
+Time for sleep was severely limited.

 At 11 a.m. local time, the Airbus A330-300 docked in white Stockholm.
-A nice feature at the end was the cabin light, which was set in the national colors of Sweden, blue and yellow.
+A nice finishing touch was the cabin lighting, which was set in Sweden's national colors of blue and yellow.

 Arrived in Stockholm